-For blue-green roofs, BREEAM NOR requires a minimum storage capacity of 25 I per m roof area.
+For blue-green roofs, BREEAM-NOR requires a minimum storage capacity of 25 l per m2 roof area.
 In addition, the green roof must make up 35% of the total area of the roof.

 M5.5 Blue-green factor achieved